warthog618/go-gpiocdev/README.md

 A native Go library for Linux GPIO.

+**gpiod** is a library for accessing GPIO pins/lines on Linux platforms using the GPIO character device.

-The goal of this library is to provide the Go equivalent of **[libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/)**.
+The goal of this library is to provide the Go equivalent of the C **[libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/)** library.

 The intent is not to mirror the **libgpiod** API but to provide the equivalent functionality.